mtanksl/OpenTibia/README.md

 # First run

-You need Visual Studio 2022 and .NET 7.
+- You need Visual Studio 2022 and .NET 7.
-Download and extract the files.
+- Download and extract the files.
-Open `mtanksl.OpenTibia.sln`.
+- Open `mtanksl.OpenTibia.sln`.
-Set `mtanksl.OpenTibia.Host` as startup project.
+- Set `mtanksl.OpenTibia.Host` or `mtanksl.OpenTibia.Host.GUI` as startup project.
-Press F5 to run the server.
+- Press F5 to run the server.
-Use Tibia 8.6 client (download below) with an IP Changer (also download below) to connect to localhost (IP address 127.0.0.1) on port 7171.
+- Use Tibia 8.6 client (download below) with an IP Changer (download also below) to connect to localhost (IP address 127.0.0.1) on port 7171.
-Use account number `1` and password `1` to enter game.
+- Use account number `1` and password `1` to enter game.
+- Sqlite database location: `\bin\Debug\...\data\database.db`.

 ![Server and Client](/server.png)